 Funding for teaching and research assistantships are often available to qualified students.
 Potential students interested in financial assistance are encouraged to apply by January 15th.

-General inquiries regarding the graduate programs and funding opportunities may be directed to Prof. Beverly Saylor, Chair of the Graduate Admissions Committee.
+General inquiries regarding the graduate programs and funding opportunities may be directed to Prof. Ralph Harvey, Chair of the Graduate Admissions Committee.